Officers:

 Duties and Responsibilities of the Chair:

-- Encourage and guide the SPC to be dynamic and forward looking with the various goals and objectives; communicate with the Program Committee to insure that the one and five year plans are represented at the Annual Meeting by various reports, CE's programs, themes, etc.
+2. Encourage and guide the SPC to be dynamic and forward-looking with the various goals and objectives; communicate with the Program Committee to insure that the strategic plan is represented at the Annual Meeting by various reports, CE's programs, themes, etc.

-- Conduct a mid-year SPC meeting to evaluate and revise the one year and five year plans, cover unfinished business from the last meeting, and discuss new business for the coming year.
+3. Conduct a mid-year SPC meeting to evaluate and revise the plan, cover unfinished business from the last meeting, and discuss new business for the coming year.
 Those attending the meeting are the 7 SPC members, the President and Vice-President.
 The Secretary may be invited as deemed necessary for taking minutes.

-- Send revisions of the final draft to the general membership in the pre-conference mailing packet.
+8. Send revisions of the final draft to the general membership.
 This draft will alert the membership to the exact plan they will be approving at the Annual Meeting.
-If the final draft cannot be completed in time for mailing, revised copies of the entire Strategic Plan will be made available at the Annual Meeting.
+Revised copies of the entire Strategic Plan will be made available at the Annual Meeting.

-- Present a written SPC Annual Report to the President before the Annual Meeting
+9. Present a written SPC Annual Report to the President before the Annual Meeting.

 CALENDAR OF EVENTS